Lucy-Glanville-Brown/plant-spot/README.md

 ## Portfolio Project 5 - Code Institute

-Plant Spot is a an eCommerce site aimed at anyone looking to find indoor plants that are suitable for ......
+Plant Spot is an eCommerce site for people of all ages and backgrounds who want to enhance their home or office space with plants.
+Indoor plants are currently on trend for their ability to bring a touch of nature inside, helping to purify the air and creating a calm, fresh atmosphere.

 This site is fictional and was built for education purposes and no orders will be fulfilled.